Apple Daily: Editorial position

+Support for Donald Trump and misinformation against Hunter Biden

+During the 2020 presidential election cycle in the United States, Lai and columnists began to publish opinion pieces in Apple Daily supporting Donald Trump and criticising the Democratic Party.

-In September and October 2020, the newspaper published a 64-page report produced by Typhoon Investigations alleging Hunter Biden had a "problematic" connection with the Chinese Communist Party, which was widely cited by right-wing influencers.
-A report by NBC linked the Typhoon Investigations to a fake "intelligence firm" and claimed that the author of the document, a self-identified Swiss security analyst named Martin Aspen, was a "fabricated identity".
-The original poster of the document, Christopher Balding, admitted that he wrote parts of the document and later stated that the document had been commissioned by Apple Daily.
-Jimmy Lai later said that he had personally "nothing to do with" the report, but he admitted his senior executive, Mark Simon, had "worked with the project".
-Simon resigned following the NBC report and apologised for having "allowed damage to Jimmy on a matter he was completely in the dark on".
+In September and October 2020, the newspaper published a factually inaccurate 64-page report produced by Typhoon Investigations alleging that Hunter Biden was connected with the Chinese Communist Party, which was later cited by far-right influencers such as Steve Bannon and Guo Wengui.
+NBC News reported that the Typhoon Investigations was linked to a fake author and intelligence firm.
+The original poster of the dossier, Christopher Balding, admitted that he wrote parts of the document and later stated that the dossier had been commissioned by Apple Daily.
+Lai later said that he was not connected to the dossier but said his senior executive, Mark Simon, had worked with the project.
+Simon resigned following the NBC News report and apologised for having "allowed damage to Jimmy on a matter he was completely in the dark on".

+In October 2024, president-elect Donald Trump (also known alongside Lai for anti-Chinese xenophobia), during an interview with a host who said that Lai was "very important to America's Catholics and the world's Catholics" and asked whether Trump would speak to CCP general secretary Xi Jinping about "getting Jimmy Lai out and out of the country," replied "100 per cent yes."